Shagshag/prestashop-documentation/ITreeToolbarButtonCore.md

 * Interface name: ITreeToolbarButtonCore
 * Namespace:
 * This is an **interface**
-* This interface is defined in classes\tree\ITreeToolbarButton.php line 27
+* This interface is defined in [classes/tree/ITreeToolbarButton.php line 27](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/tree/ITreeToolbarButton.php#27)